 - Certificates of deposit (CDs)

 - Cash reserves

-Business Loan Collateral for an SBA Loan
+What Are Some Business Loan Collaterals for an SBA Loan?

 Depending on your requested funding amount, collateral is needed to secure a loan from an SBA-approved lender.
 There are several different physical and financial assets from the list above that can be utilized as collateral for the loan you're applying for, including:

 Real estate is easily the most common form of collateral to secure a business loan.
 As a borrower, you can utilize commercial real estate assets as business collateral or pledge personal real estate assets and home equity to help secure a business loan.

 Real estate is a popular collateral because a property’s worth typically doesn't deplete.
 If anything, real estate assets gain value over time, which is favorable for lenders if a borrower defaults on a payment.
 In that case, the property can be seized.